North American Cordillera: Laramide Belt

 The Laramide belt is on the side of the North American Cordillera most distant from the Pacific Coast Ranges.
 It is named for the Laramie Mountains of eastern Wyoming (in turn named for Jacques La Ramee, a trapper who disappeared in the Laramie Mountains in 1820 and was never heard from again).

 Alaska and Eastern System of Canada

 The Brooks Range includes the northernmost of the major mountain systems of the North American Cordillera, and extends along an east–west axis across northern Alaska from near the northern opening of the Bering Strait to the northern Yukon Territory.
-Major subranges include the British Mountains and Richardson Mountains, towards their eastern end, and at their farthest west is the small subrange that De Long Mountains.
+Major subranges include the British Mountains and Richardson Mountains, towards their eastern end, and at their farthest west is the De Long Mountains.
 The Brooks Range forms the northern flank of the lower Yukon River basin, separating it from Alaska's North Slope region, facing the Beaufort Sea.
 The Brooks Range is considered part of (or an extension of) the Rockies.
-South of the Brooks Range are the Mackenzie Mountains, and the Canadian Rockies.
+South of the Brooks Range are the Mackenzie Mountains and the Canadian Rockies.